Back to Course

 Summary

 Well, this is the next version of the Internet.
-It is sure to come with new browsers, web services and the growing adoption of cryptocurrencies.
+It is certain to come with new browsers, web services and the growing adoption of cryptocurrencies.
 Currently, web5 is a pipe dream and ideas.
 An open-source project that is still a work in progress.
 The creators and originators are still fine-tuning it.

 Your favorite tokens on Kanga Exchange